This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Limited Company

-What are the Advantages of Buying a Buy-to-Let Property Through a Limited Company?
+What are the Advantages of Buying a Buy to Let Property Through a Limited Company?

 Setting Up Is Simple and Quick

-Setting up a buy-to-let company takes just 15 minutes and can be done easily online.
+Setting up a buy to let company takes just 15 minutes and can be done easily online.
 Nonetheless, we recommend you seek advice from an accountant or legal advisor before making any big decisions.
-See Setting Up a Property Company for Buy-to-Let Purchases below for some extra information.
+See Setting Up a Property Company for Buy to Let Purchases below for some extra information.

 Future Planning Can Be Easier